axept/prejss/README.md

 It could help your to migrate "smoothly" from any format above to JSS.

-Since we used [PostCSS] under hood - you can use any of PostCSS plugin.
+Since we used [PostCSS] under hood - you can use any of PostCSS plugis like [autoprefixer](https://github.com/postcss/autoprefixer) and so on.

 Also we [extended](#example) your CSS by allowing you to use JavaScript code in your styles.
 Just because it's a JSS way.